Kösem Sultan

 Çinili Mosque

-Kosem Sultan commissioned construction of the Çinili Mosque.
-The mosque was completed and opened for prayers in 1640.
-Considering Kosem’s status and power, you would expect to see a monumental structure rather than this small mosque in a residential part of Üsküdar.
+Kosem Sultan commissioned the construction of the Çinili Mosque, which was completed and opened for prayer in 1640.
+Considering her immense power and influence, one might expect a monumental structure rather than this modest mosque located in a residential neighbourhood.

 Çinili Camii - Kosem Sultan